gabes135/sac/README.md

 # sac - Julia code to run the Stochastic Analytic Continuation Method
-Currently only supports unconstrained sampling and the monotonic edge constrained parameterizations for fermionic spectral functions.
+Currently only supports unconstrained sampling and the monotonic edge constrained parameterizations for fermionic or bosonic spectral functions.

 ## Prepare G(tau) data